TanushGo/BertChatBot/README.md

 ![](https://github.com/TanushGo/BertChatBot/blob/main/assets/Github_video.gif)

+Website: <bertchatbot.azurewebsites.net>
-Website: bertchatbot.azurewebsites.net                // Currently not live
+// Currently not live

 Overview
 Sentiment Analysis with Bidirectional Encoding Representation Transforms using the Hugging Face library.
 The chatbot uses the knowledge base to answer questions to query people may have.
-The chatbot is knowledgable about questions relating to university and provides students with information about being a student at the University of California, Irvine
+The chatbot is knowledgable about questions relating to university and provides students with information about being a student at the University of California, Irvine.

-The jupyter file explains a lot about the process of developing the model using the dataset, and the various different aspects of Microsoft Azure.
+The jupyter file explains a lot about the process of using gradio, developing the model with the dataset, and the various different aspects of Microsoft Azure.

 ## Environment
-The conda.yaml file in the environment folder
+Azure uses docker images with conda to develop the environment in which the model is run.
+The conda.yaml lists the various dependencies used by the model and in the development processThe conda.yaml file in the environment folder

 ## Model Development & Training
 ![image](https://github.com/TanushGo/BertChatBot/assets/94217537/5d5cbf2f-5e83-418a-8e50-41db52345f61)